ansible-lockdown/Windows-2019-CIS/README.md

 ## Auditing (new)

-Currently this release does not have a auditing tool that is up to date.
+Currently this release does not have an auditing tool that is up to date.

 ## Documentation